jameshiew/geometric-prefix-sketch-gpt-5/DESIGN.md

 At node `P`, query the local heavy-hitter sketch (updated only when `P` was touched, i.e., with probability (q(|P|)) per key).
 When the query ends **mid-edge**, append the remaining edge label first and then consult the downstream child’s summary; the summary’s depth is the child depth, not the user-specified prefix.
 Scale reported weights by \(1/q(d_{\text{summary}})\), where `d_summary` equals the depth of the node that owns the heavy-hitter sketch.
 Because these sketches are insertion-only, weights reported after deletions may diverge from the unbiased `estimate(P)` result.

+If a node-level query lands exactly on a node that either lacks a heavy-hitter sketch or whose compactor is empty **and** the node has exactly one child, we “fall through” to that child: append the solo edge label, reuse the child’s HH summary, and scale by the child’s depth before returning completions.
+This avoids silent gaps for prefixes that collapse into deterministic chains while keeping branching nodes localized.

 > Note: The bounded top-k compactor is **nonlinear** and insertion-only.
 Scaling its reported weights by \(1/q(d_{\text{summary}})\) adjusts magnitudes but does not make the top-k set itself unbiased.
-In practice, heavy items stay heavy under Bernoulli subsampling, and the compactor remains mergeable because we simply add shared suffixes and truncate back to capacity.
+In practice, heavy items stay heavy under Bernoulli subsampling, and the compactor remains mergeable because we add shared suffixes, allow the merged compactor to grow to at most about `2×capacity - 1`, and only then truncate (or whenever the compactor is explicitly compressed).
+That deferred compression keeps merges order-invariant while avoiding churn from repeated truncations.

 ### Heavy-hitter caveats (current behavior)

 - **Insertion-only summaries.** Negative deltas update the unbiased node counters but are ignored by the top-k compactor, so completions can temporarily overstate frequency after deletions.
 This matches `TopKCompactor::update` and is documented in the public API (`GpsSketch::add` docs).
 - **Mid-edge completions scale at the child depth.** When a query stops mid-edge, we append the remaining edge label, read the child’s summary, and multiply by \(1/q(\text{child depth})\). `mid_edge_top_completions_use_child_depth` asserts this scaling so completions stay consistent with `estimate()`.
-- **Merge = sum then truncate.** Heavy-hitter summaries merge by adding shared suffixes and re-truncating to capacity, keeping results order-invariant (`top_k_compactor_merge_is_order_invariant`).
+- **Merge = sum, then defer compression until ≈ `2×capacity`.** Heavy-hitter summaries merge by adding shared suffixes, appending any new suffixes, and only trimming once the compactor reaches `2·capacity` entries (or when callers explicitly compress).
+This keeps merges order-invariant (`top_k_compactor_merge_is_order_invariant`) while guaranteeing the working set never exceeds `2×capacity - 1` entries per node.
 Expect small divergences from strict Misra-Gries guarantees; GPS intentionally prioritizes “keep the heaviest suffixes we saw” behavior.

 ### Merge (distributed)